 You set the default bid and Amazon will not change it based on the likelihood of conversion.
 This has no strings attached so your bids will remain the same, you will be hit by the bid price fair and square.

-Sellers will no doubt become more powerful and in control of the placement of their product ad by this second change.
+Sellers will no doubt become more powerful and in control of the placement of their product ad by this second chance.
 This will give enormous leverage to established sellers who are always anxious to get that extra bite.
 You have 2 more options related to your product Ad Placement now and you can use any based on your strategy for the product as both have their unique advantages.
-You now have the option of applying weightage of your ad, meaning you can assign percentages up to 900%.
-First let’s have a look at the options and then decipher what these percentages mean.
+You now have the option of applying the weightage of your ad, meaning you can assign percentages up to 900%.
+First, let’s have a look at the options and then decipher what these percentages mean.

 Top of Search (First Page).

-Your Ad will be placed at the top most row on the first page of search results.
+Your Ad will be placed at the topmost row on the first page of search results.
 This will give you extra visibility for sure but that comes with an extra cost.
 We will elaborate that further later with the help of an example.

 Your Ad will be available on product detail pages, outside the search results or near the buy box.
 This will especially be helpful if you are targeting to place Ads near your competition.